 A beginner’s guide to importing a Japanese classic

-We’ve all had that thought, lying awake late at night: What if… what if I imported a car from Japan.
+We’ve all had that thought, laying awake late at night: What if… what if I imported a car from Japan.
 Brilliant!
 Imagine the look on the face of the McDonald’s drive-through attendant as you lean over from the right-hand seat to grab your Egg McMuffin.
 Priceless!

 For a lot of car enthusiasts (especially those that grew up on Gran Turismo and Initial D) Japan seems like the promised land, a magical place full of miniature Kei cars, micro-vans and twin-turbocharged monsters that roam Mt.
 Fuji and the highways of Tokyo Bay.